-PHASE OF FLIGHT

-OBJECTIVE TECHNICAL PROCEDURAL NONTECHNICAL

-Title of assessed ite m taken from JAR-FCL schedule

-This cell describes that which is to be determined by the examiner.
+OBJECTIVE TECHNICAL PROCEDURAL NONTECHNICAL Title of assessed iter m taken from JAR-FCL schedule This cell describes that which is to be determined by the examiner.
 This cell describes competence criteria that involve the applicant demonstrating knowledge and skills in operating systems or controlling the aeroplane This cell describes competence criteria in complying with procedures, operating manuals, ATC clearances, published procedures and checklists.
 This cell describes competence criteria encapsulated by Airmanship, CRM, decision making, awareness, threat and error management etc.

-General •

-• • • a group of manoeuvres

-e.g. turns, or even the whole phase.
+In most phases of flight there are competencies that apply to a group of manoeuvres e.g. turns, or even the whole phase.
 In order to avoid repetition, the common competencies are grouped under the 'General' item heading.
 Examiners must refer to both the 'General' heading criteria and the criteria under the specific item being assessed e.g. 'Turns General' plus 'Steep Turns' as the specific item.
 Multiple cell borders at the beginning and end of the group identify the group.
-Note: It is possible sometimes to place a competence in either of 2 columns because physical skills, knowledge etc cannot always be clearly separated; for assessment this is not critical.
-The intention is to assist the examiner in identifying what competencies are required for satisfactory performance of a test item and to assist in identifying why an applicant may have failed to achieve a pass in an item.